 Pinterest Consultant explains that one of the reasons why people love Pinterest so much is because the visuals inspire them to discover new things they want to do, create, plan for, buy, and new ways to improve their lives.

 According to Bizrate 70% of online consumers go to Pinterest to get inspirations on what to buy and more online consumers agree that Pinterest is a place to “help keep track of or collect things I like,” and “to keep up with the latest trends on things that I like.”

 While Pinterest has always made the user experience a priority there comes a time when pins in your home feed have made you think “Hey I’m not interested in those pins”.
 Or “Why am I seeing so many pins of the same type of image?”
 You get to the point… and if it happens often enough you are annoyed.
-The cause could be one of the following reasons:

 Here are the different ways to solve these problems:

 1) Do not use your home feed.
 Use your “Following” tab only.